fzakaria/fzakaria.com/_posts/2026-07-29-guix-by-nix.md

 For now, this project remains a minimal VM demo.
 If you make it PID 1 on real hardware, please send photos. 🙇

-[^1]: It has been extremely fun and rewarding to work with [adeci](https://github.com/adeci) on this project.
+[^1]: It has been extremely fun and rewarding to work with Alex on this project.
 We nix-pilled him at [PlanetNix](https://planetnix.org/) 2 years ago and since then he has been pushing the boundaries of what Nix can do and is currently employed at [Shopify](https://www.shopify.com/) working on Nix.
 [^2]: Nix's reference scanner can't see inside archives and sneaky paths hide there.